saularraffi/Tech-Interview-Notes/README.md

         # working with TreeInfo
         treeInfo.nodeCount += 1 # <---
         getNodeCountHelper(root.right, treeInfo)
     ```

+- another example of using a class to manage data during a recursive algorithm
+    - this is from the ```Height Balanced Binary Tree``` problem from AlgoExpert, in which you must return true if the input tree is balanced and false if it is not
+    ```python
+    class TreeInfo:
+        def __init__(self, height, isBalanced):
+            self.height = height
+            self.isBalanced = isBalanced

+    def heightBalancedBinaryTree(tree):
+        return heightBalancedBinaryTreeHelper(tree).isBalanced

+    def heightBalancedBinaryTreeHelper(tree):
+        if tree is None:
+            return TreeInfo(0, True)

+        leftSubtreeInfo = heightBalancedBinaryTreeHelper(tree.left)
+        rightSubtreeInfo = heightBalancedBinaryTreeHelper(tree.right)

+        # notice multi-line conditional --> better readability
+        isBalanced = (
+            leftSubtreeInfo.isBalanced and
+            rightSubtreeInfo.isBalanced and
+            abs(leftSubtreeInfo.height - rightSubtreeInfo.height) <= 1
+        )
+        height = max(leftSubtreeInfo.height, rightSubtreeInfo.height) + 1

+        return TreeInfo(height, isBalanced)
+    ```

 - a problem that has 2 scenarios --> ex. checking if array is monotonic (non-increasing or non-decreasing)